AlterNT/Dragonbot/README.md

 This is expressed as `<1st Level><2nd Level><3rd Level>...` The order of the levels specified correspond to the slayer of the same position.

+It can also be expressed as `<Number>xp` to set a requirement of cumulative slayer xp.

 Index | Slayer
 -|-
 1st|Revenant Horror